Today we will be looking at two of Dyson’s cheaper offerings when it comes to cordless vacuum cleaners – the Dyson V6 and V7.

 - Dyson V6 Absolute: This variant is the most expensive option of the bunch.
 It comes with the most number of tools giving making it one of the most versatile options available.
 It comes with both the soft roller and direct drive tool that works great on any surface inside your home.

 - Dyson V6 Animal: Comes with the same attachments as the V6 Absolute but minus the soft roller tool.
-This model is an excellent option if your home as more carpet than hard floor or you want to save some cash.
+This model is an excellent option if your home as more carpet than hard floors or you want to save some cash.

 - Dyson V6 Fluffy: This variant is an excellent option for variant hard floor surfaces like tile, hardwood or marble as it has a couple of tools for cleaning these surfaces.
 It also has the standard above-the-floor tools like the combination and crevice plus the mini-turbo brush, which is excellent for pet hair.